A complex-linear reformulation of Hamilton-Jacobi theory and emergent quantum structure: Introduction

 Taken together, the deformed HJ equation and the classical continuity equation constitute the HJS system.
 On the support of the map $\psi = R e^{iS/\kappa}$, the pair recombines exactly into the linear equation

 so that a Schr\"odinger-type structure appears whenever $\mathrm{Re}(\kappa)\neq 0$, taking a linear form familiar from standard quantum mechanics (see, e.g., \cite{LandauQM}).
-In the classical limit $|\kappa|\to 0$, the deformation term $Q[R]$ disappears and the HJS system reduces identically to standard HJ theory.
+In the classical limit $|\kappa|\to 0$, the deformation term $Q[R]$ disappears wherever the polar variables remain regular, and the HJS system reduces to standard HJ theory.

 A key consequence is that the nonlinear HJ description is recovered as a limiting case of a \emph{linear} evolution equation for~$\psi$.
 This linearization provides a new functional representation of classical dynamics, allowing tools normally reserved for wave equations---linear state-space methods, spectral methods, and amplitude-based techniques---to be applied directly to classical problems.
-Many classical systems become more tractable once expressed in this linear form.
+Many classical systems acquire a more transparent global organization once expressed in this linear form.
 Even in the familiar $1/r$ two-body problem, the geometric orbit equation is simple, but the HJ dynamics and the time evolution governed by Kepler's equation are implicit and not readily invertible; by contrast, the corresponding Schr\"odinger description is algebraically linear and admits closed-form solutions.
 The HJS map clarifies this contrast: the apparent simplicity of quantum formulations reflects the underlying linearization of HJ flow.

 Such linear structures are already implicit in several modern developments \cite{Goldberger:2004jt,Damour2016PMEOB,Bern:2019nnu,Kalin:2020fhe}.
 High-precision post-Minkowskian analyses of gravitational dynamics, for example, rely heavily on Fourier and amplitude-based methods whose effectiveness stems from representing classical motion through wave-like structures.
 The HJS framework makes this structural feature explicit: it provides a genuinely classical linearization in which the tools of spectral analysis, superposition, and scattering amplitudes acquire a natural and unified place.